encore488/encore488/README.md

 - 👋 Hi, I’m Christopher Williams.
 Recent CS grad from Southern New Hampshire University.
 Graduated with highest honors in October 2024.
-- 👀 I’m interested in Data Science, Robotics, and anything to do with sustainability.
+- 👀 I’m interested in Data Science, Robotics, Mobile App Development, and anything to do with sustainability.
-- Looking for a position in data analytics!
-- 🌱 I’m currently a Data Science Intern at Aether Intelligence.
+- 🌱 I’m currently a Data Science Intern at Aether Intelligence and an App Developer on a super secret project called Snarfer.
 - 💞️ I’m looking for people who want to collaborate and teach each other.
 Newbies welcome!
 It's best if you live within an hour of Cary, NC.
 - 📫 How to reach me:  Christopher.williams.data@Gmail.com or text me @ 919-278-7307